 some fundamental changes, because of Pahlaj Nihalani's illogical attitude on

-everyone who loves freedom of expression and feels disturbed over the bizarre
+everyone who loves freedom of expression and feels disturbed by the bizarre

 ways of CBFC.